pierre-yves-monnet/togh/README.md

 ## using h2

-Using h2 database instead of postgres -Dspring.profiles.active=dev
+Using h2 database instead of postgres -Dspring.profiles.active=dev or --spring.profiles.active=h2

 # Architecture